 Thomond Park and the Munster Experience Museum have to be on your things-to-do list.
 It’s the home ground of the Munster Rugby team.
 Learn about the great Munster players that played and won trophies.
-Learn about the famous Munster rugby team that beat the All Blacks in 1978 in Limerick and the teams that won the Heineken Cup.
+Learn about the famous Munster rugby team that beat the All Blacks in 1978 in Limerick and the teams that won the Heineken Cup in recent years.

 It’s a fully guided tour experience with an interactive games zone.
 You can tour the stadium also and take it all in.
-Pricing is fairly reasonable at just 10.00 euro for adults and 8.00 for children.
+Pricing is fairly reasonable at just 10.00 euros for adults and 8.00 euros for children.

 14 – University Limerick – Endless things to do and see!!

 Going to the University of Limerick is a great experience.
-There is a sports arena with a large number of medals and memorabilia from international sports athletes on the campus and a few art collections also.
+There is a sports arena with a large number of medals and memorabilia from international sports athletes available to see on the campus and a few art collections also.

 There is the University Concert Hall which has various shows and events and The Glucksman Library which has a large collection of books and postcard collections including rare books.

-There is also a farmers market every Tuesday in the summer months.
-The campus has many cool building and sculptures and including the unique design bridge called “The Living Bridge”.
+There is also a farmers market every Tuesday in the summer months. on campus.
+The university has many cool building and sculptures including the unique design bridge called “The Living Bridge”.
 You’ve got to see it!!!

 15 – Treaty City Brewery – Take a tour of the brewery and see how Limerick craft beers are made!!!